This entry is part 3 of 3 in the series Object First Appliance

 Those who have worked on object storage setups before are likely fairly familiar with what Object First is having you do here to get started.

 Above we went through the process of creating the S3 Keys (access credentials), providing you with a unique automatically generated access key ID and secret access key, with the friendly name you chose.
 These act like a username/password for your bucket.
 Keep it secret – keep it safe!
+Also, do not forget to keep these in your handy password manager, or enter them immediately into the “Add Repository” wizard in Veeam.
+Once you click off that section, you cannot go back to view that password.

 After that, we mosey on over to the S3 Buckets page, where we will create a bucket for use with Veeam.
 Don’t worry, I’ll have another post later about how this will look in Veeam itself.